-Salary: $37,000-$42,000 DOE
+Salary: $37,000-$42,000 per year DOE

-Closing Date: Open Until Filled
+Closing Date: Open until filled

 Essential Job Duties & Responsibilities

-Read, comprehend, plan, organize and review the work to meet MCAs, County regulations and policies, departmental goals and community needs, maintain effective communication with all levels of management and the public, evaluate resources as needed, organize tasks and work environment to maximize efficiency, prepare documents, reports and statistics, communicate well with others both orally and in writing, identify, analyze and address problems and trends in a timely, efficient and equitable manner, adapt to interruptions, equipment failures, unusual demands or changing priorities, handle and safeguard confidential information, coordinate, analyze utilize a variety of reports and records and occasional work outside normal hours as assigned.
+Read, comprehend, plan, organize and review the work to meet MCAs, County regulations and policies, departmental goals and community needs, maintain effective communication with all levels of management and the public, evaluate resources as needed, organize tasks and work environment to maximize efficiency, prepare documents, reports and statistics, communicate well with others both orally and in writing, identify, analyze and address problems and trends in a timely, efficient and equitable manner, adapt to interruptions, equipment failures, unusual demands or changing priorities, handle and safeguard confidential information, coordinate, analyze, and utilize a variety of reports and records, occasional work outside normal hours as assigned.

 Cascade County makes reasonable accommodations for any known disability that may interfere with the applicant’s ability to compete in the recruitment and selection process or an employee’s ability to perform the essential duties of the job.
 For Cascade County to consider such arrangements, the applicants must make known any needed accommodations.